 Cyberattacks and other malicious internet-based activity continue to increase.
 In addition to traditional computer "hackers," malicious code (such as viruses and worms), employee theft or misuse, and denial-of-service attacks, sophisticated nation-state and nation-state supported actors now engage in attacks (including advanced persistent threat intrusions).
 We cannot guarantee that our or our vendors' security measures will be sufficient to protect against unauthorized access to or other compromise of personal information and our confidential or proprietary information.
 Due to the COVID-19 pandemic, our employees are temporarily working remotely, which may pose additional data security risks.
-The techniques used to sabotage or to obtain unauthorized access to our or our vendors' platforms, systems, networks and/or physical facilities in which data is stored or through which data is transmitted change frequently, and we or our vendors may be unable to implement adequate preventative measures or stop security breaches while they are occurring.
-The recovery systems, security protocols, network protection mechanisms, and other security measures that we have integrated into our platform, systems, networks, and physical facilities and any such measures implemented by our vendors, which are designed to protect against, detect, and minimize security breaches, may not be adequate to prevent or detect service interruption, system failure, or data loss.
-Our platform, systems, networks, and physical facilities, and those of our vendors, in the past have been, and in the future could be, breached and personal information has been and could be otherwise compromised.
-Third parties could attempt to fraudulently induce our employees or our customers to disclose information or user names and/or passwords, or otherwise compromise the security of our platform, networks, systems, and/or physical facilities.
-Third parties have exploited in the past, and could exploit in the future, vulnerabilities in, or could obtain unauthorized a
+The techniques used to sabotage or to obtain unauthorized access to our or our vendors' platforms, systems, networks and/or physical facilities in which data is stored or through which data is a stored or through which data is stored or through which data is stored or through which data is a stored or through which da and may in the future become the target of cyber-attacks by third parties seeking unauthorized access to such data, including our or our customers' data or to disrupt our ability to provide our services.

-We are required to comply with laws, rules, regulations and other obligations that require us to maintain the security of personal information.
-We may have contractual and other legal obligations to notify relevant stakeholders of security breaches.
-We operate in an industry that is prone to cyberattacks.
-We have previously and may in the future become the target of cyber-attacks by third parties seeking unauthorized access to such data, including our or our customers' data or to disrupt our ability to provide our services.
 Failure to prevent or mitigate cyber-attacks could result in the unauthorized access to personal information.
-Most jurisdictions have enacted laws requiring companies to notify individuals, regulatory authorities, and others of security breaches involving certain types of data.
+Most jurisdictions have enacted laws requiring companies to notify individuals, regulatory authorities, and others of security breachs involving certain types of data.
 In addition, our agreements with certain customers and partners may require us to notify them in the event of a security breach.
-Such mandatory disclosures are costly, could lead to negative publicity, may cause our customers to lose confidence in the effectiveness of our security measures and require us to expend significant capital and other resources to respond to and/or alleviate problems caused by the actual or perceived security breach.
+Such mandatory disclosures are costly, could lead to negative publicity, may cause our customers to expend significant capital and other resources to respond to and/or alleviate problems caused by the actual or perceived security breach.
 A security breach of any of our vendors that processes personal information of our customers may pose similar risks.
 The costs to respond to a security breach and/or to mitigate any security vulnerabilities that may be identified could be significant, our efforts to address these issues may not be successful, and these issues could result in interruptions, delays, cessation of service, negative publicity, loss of customer trust, diminished use of our products and services as well as other harms to our business and our competitive position.
 Remediation of any potential security breach may involve significant time, resources, and expenses.
 Any security breach may result in regulatory inquiries, litigation or other investigations, and can affect our financial and operational condition.